Daniel J. Frey

 The other earned respect.

-Trump's high water mark for respect was that inaugural day of his presidency.
+Trump's high-water mark for respect was the day of his inauguration.

 He's obviously losing respect.